‘Ghost In The Shell’ After-Credits Scene: Will There Be A Glimpse Of A Sequel?

 But that doesn’t mean there’s no chance for a sequel to the movie.
 In an interview with Collider, director Rupert Sanders appeared open to the possibility of the movie turning into a larger franchise.

 In a recent interview with, Sanders was asked whether he felt Ghost in the Shell would turn into an all-out franchise.
-The director seemed hesitant to confirm sequels would certainly spin-out, but he did not rule out the possibility.
+The director seemed hesitant to confirm sequels would spin-out, but he did not rule out the possibility.

-Sanders noted that the film is made to stand on its own, but could be ready-made to roll into future installments.
+Sanders noted that the film is made to stand on its own, but it could be ready-made to roll into future installments.

 “I think Scarlett said it, it’s not an origin story in a way, it’s a birth story, it’s about her becoming someone,” he said.